openjs-foundation/cross-project-council/project-resources/ESP/ECOSYSTEM_SUSTAINABILITY_PROGRAM.md

 ## Summary

-The Ecosystem Sustainability Program is an opt-in OpenJS partner program to help secure outdated software and create new revenue streams for our projects and commercial participants.
+The Ecosystem Sustainability Program is an opt-in OpenJS partner program to help secure outdated software and create new revenue streams for our projects.
+Working in partnership with the Foundation and participating projects, ESP partners provide a revenue share based on sales generated through co-marketing efforts.

 ## Benefits